PsCustomObject/PsCustomObject.github.io/_posts/2022-01-25-Cannot bind argument to parameter-Token-Expiry.md

 Cannot bind argument to parameter 'token expiry time' because it is null.
 ```

-It took me quite a bit to figure this out as no exception during the connection phase was being thrown by either module.
+It took me a bit to figure this out as no exception was thrown during the connection *phase* either nor there was any other obvious pointer.

-When I was about to give up and open a ticket with Microsoft, which is usually as helpful as freezer in the North Pole, I discovered by chance that opening connection to Exchange Online **first** and **only afterwards** to the Exchange on-prem was working as intended, allowing me to interact with both the Online service and my local Exchange.
+When I was about to give up and open a ticket with Microsoft, which is usually as helpful as freezer in the North Pole, I discovered that establishing a connection to Exchange Online followed by a connection to the on-prem server was yielding the desired result.
+In my workflow I had this the other way around, first local Exchange and then Online service, which was causing the issue.

 **Note:** I have experienced/tested this with version 2.0.4 and 2.0.5 of Exchange Online PowerShell module but other versions could be affected as well.
 {: .notice--warning}

-I did not dig deep into the root cause of the issue but plan to do this tomorrow and already sent my feedback to exocmdletpreview {at} service {fullstop} microsoft {fullstop} com but I doubt I will hear anything from that channel.
-I plan to open a ticket anyhow to at least have an official statement on this.
+I did not dig deep into the root cause of the issue but plan to do this tomorrow and already sent my feedback to exocmdletpreview {at} service {dot} microsoft {dot} com but I doubt I will hear anything from that channel.
+I will anyhow open a ticket with support to at least have an official statement/clarification on this.

 As soon as I have any news I will update the post until then I hope you can find the information useful.